elastisys/compliantkubernetes/docs/user-guide/long-term-log-retention.md

 Compliant Kubernetes by default sets an retention of 30 days for logs.
 Many regulators, including Swedish Healthcare, require a minimum of 5 year log retention.

-This is not provided at the platform level by Compliant Kubernetes as it runs the risk of GDPR non-complicance.
+This is not provided at the platform level by Compliant Kubernetes as it runs the risk of GDPR non-compliance.
 Logs may include sensitive information like personal data, which requires that the the retention scheme is designed together with application-specific knowledge to ensure compliance.
 Specifically, this includes that the retention scheme ensures that erased personal data can not be accidentally restored, as per [Art.
 17 GDPR Right to erasure (‘right to be forgotten’)](https://gdpr.fan/a17).